 - 1. A bubble is unlikely to arise in a market in which traders experienced a bubble before under similar conditions. - 2.
 Bubbles are more likely to arise if fundamental value is uncertain. - 3.
 Herd behavior is mitigated by "limited levels of reasoning". - 4.
 Behavior in coordination games is fairly predictable. - 5.
 Coordination games, in which behavior is hard to predict can be identified by diverse expectations. - 6.
 Comparative statics follow "global-game selection". - 7.
 GGS gives good recommendation for individual behavior. - 8.
 Public information leads to more efficient coordination in refinancing games. - 9.
-Sunspot equilibria are more than a theoretical curiosity. - 10.
-Extrinsic public and private information may affect behavior. - 11.
+Public signals may reduce welfare if they are less precise than private signals. - 10.
+Sunspot equilibria are more than a theoretical curiosity. - 11.
+Extrinsic public and private information may affect behavior. - 12.
 Irrelevant informationen may reduce ability to coordinate.